exercism/java/exercises/concept/wizards-and-warriors-2/.docs/instructions.md

 ## 4. Describe a character traveling to a destination

 When a character is traveling to a destination, this is described as a combination of the individual descriptions: `"<CHARACTER> <TRAVEL_METHOD> <DESTINATION>"`.
-Implement the (static) `GameMaster.describe` method that takes a `Character`, a `Destination` and a `TravelMethod` as its parameters and return its description.
+Implement the `GameMaster.describe` method that takes a `Character`, a `Destination` and a `TravelMethod` as its parameters and return its description.

 ```java
 Character character = new Character();